Frequently Asked Questions

 We work with agents who have been carefully vetted and adhere to principals of good practice.

-Payments can be made with Visa, MasterCard, cashier’s check, or wire transfer.
+Payments can be made with Visa, MasterCard, cashier’s check, money order, or wire transfer.
 We do not accept cash.

 Insurance is required for all students who enroll with an F-1/F-2 or J-1/J-2 visa.
 English Language Center students are enrolled in the UT student health insurance, which is offered through Blue Cross Blue Shield of Texas.

 UT student health insurance can be waived by completing and submitting a waiver form by your registration date.
 You must show proof of a private insurance policy that meets or exceed the UT requirements.
 See the waiver form for full details.

 English Language Center is committed to help you learn the English that you need to achieve your goals.
 We have established policies, created curriculum, hired instructors, and arranged for classrooms to support your English studies.
 We hope that you will enjoy your studies with us.
 However, if you have a complaint about policies, faculty/staff members, or anything else, please visit our office to speak with a member of our administrative team and fill out a student complaint form.
 The Associate Director and Director will review all complaints, will contact you about your concerns, and will take corrective action if appropriate.
 We value your opinion.